Master of Science in Law FAQs

 Are MSL students involved with other students in the Law School community?

-MSL students are involved with a variety of student organizations, including the Entrepreneurship Law Center, the High Tech Law Society, the Journal of Technology and Intellectual Property, the Advanced Degree Consulting Alliance, the Law School Global Village, the Public Interest Auction, and many others that include both the Law School and campus communities.
+MSL students are involved with a variety of student organizations, including the Entrepreneurship Law Center, the Journal of Technology and Intellectual Property, the Northwestern Law & Data Society, the Law School Global Village, the Public Interest Auction, the Northwestern Society of Law & Medicine, the Student Bar Association, and many others that include both the Law School and campus communities.

 [ back to top ]